alexberka/the-backfield/README.md

 }
 ```

-All relationships must established on creation of each entity.
+All relationships must be established on creation of each entity.

 <h2>Running the Application</h2>

-The application can be started in the terminal is Visual Studio using:
+The application can be started in the terminal in Visual Studio using:

 ```
 dotnet run